franciscoxavier04/pm-BIM/docs/system-admin-guide/manage-work-packages/work-package-types/README.md

 # Manage work package types

-You can have as many work package types in the system as needed, e.g. Tasks, Bugs, Ideas, Risks, Features.
+In OpenProject, you can create and manage as many work package types as needed, such as Tasks, Bugs, Ideas, Risks, and Features.

-In the **Administration -> Work packages -> Types** you can add or edit the work package types.
+To add or modify work package types, navigate to *Administration → Work packages → Types*.

-You will see a list of all work package types in the system.
+Here, you will see a list of all existing work package types.

-1. Click the work package type name to **edit an existing work package type**.
+1. Click on a work package type name to **edit an existing type**.
-2. Click the arrows (up or down) to change the order how work package types should be displayed, e.g. in the list when creating new work packages or when changing the type.
-   The work package type you moved to the top of the list is the current default type and will be selected when you create a new work package.
+2. Use the up and down arrows to **reorder work package types**.
+The type at the top of the list becomes the default and is automatically selected when creating a new work package.
-3. Delete work package types.
+3. Click the delete icon to **remove a work package type**.

 ![System-admin-work-packages-types](openproject_system_guide_work_package_types.png)